 Appointment reminder cards are a very basic way to do this.
 While other, more technical reminder systems are encouraged, appointment reminder cards can be placed on a refrigerator for top of mind awareness throughout the day.

 Second, make sure you have a mobile check in system that allows you to send out appointment reminders via text and email.
 Getting in front of your patients with a link to confirm their appointment and complete check in is fast, convenient, and can prevent no-show headaches.
-It could be just the nudge a patient needs to recall their scheduled appointment time, and it can alleviate the need for your staff to leave multiple voicemails for each patient appointment.
+Notifying and allowing your patient to check in on a mobile device like their cellphone or tablet could be just the nudge a patient needs to recall their scheduled appointment time.
+It can also alleviate the need for your staff to leave multiple voicemails for each patient appointment.

-With a reminder in the form of an appointment card, plus text or email, more patients are likely to walk through the door.
+With a reminder in the form of an appointment card, plus text or email to their preferred device, more patients are likely to walk through the door.

 Many patients don’t show up for their appointments because they are fearful of financial burden.
 Take the guesswork out of patient costs by allowing patients to verify insurance eligibility ahead of time!